adhocteam/ca-alert/README.md

 ##Responses to the prompts in Section 2 of the RFI

 #### a.
-Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted;
+Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted

 We assigned Leanna Miller Sharkey to be the Product Owner.
 More about that role and the activities she performed.

 #### b.
-Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP DS-AD Labor Category Descriptions;
+Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP DS-AD Labor Category Descriptions

 * Greg Gershman: final approver of all, reviewer for Technical Approach— how we manage the process deliverables
 * Daniel X. O’Neil: Proposal manager, research, help out with documentation